mateicristea88/trustchain-android/docs/source/creating-block.rst

 ****************
 In order to complete a transaction with a peer, we need to create a block.
 A block in TrustChain is a little different than in bitcoin-style blockchains.
 In bitcoin-style blockchains, a block is a collection of transactions that happened in the network.
 A block is created by a node and is propagated through the network.
 All connected nodes validate the block and the transactions.
 In TrustChain a block is formed by two peers who wish to agree on a transaction.
 Therefore a TrustChainBlock only has one transaction.

 Both parties need to agree on a transaction, so there has to be some interaction between peers.
-The way this is done in TrustChain is to first create an incomplete block, called a half block.
-This half block is then send to the second peer, which creates a full block from the half block and sends it back to the first peer.
+The way this is done in TrustChain is to first create an incomplete block, called a block proposal.
+This block proposal is send to the second peer, who completes the block and sends it back to the first peer.
 This process is explained in more detail below.

 Structure of blocks
 ===================